-Item E - If you and one or more related persons each owned qualified agricultural property on March 1, 2002, check the box at Item E. Also, be sure to read the instructions for Part II, line 5.
+Item E - If you and one or more related persons each owned qualified agricultural property on March 1, 2003, mark an X in the box at Item E. Also be sure to read the instructions for Part II, line 5.